Last Updated: October 28, 2024

 Acting Career

-She first gained notoriety for her role as Audra Barkley in the western television series "The Big Valley".
+She first gained notoriety for her role as Audra Barkley in the western television series "The Big Valley."
 She played the role from 1965 until the series ended in 1969, although she was only a semi-regular cast member for the last two seasons of the show's run.
-By 1967 she was married to actor and photographer John Derek, and on New Year's Eve of that year, John recruited Linda to operate one of his cameras after he had been hired by daredevil Evel Knievel to film his motorcycle jump of the fountains at Caesar's Palace in Las Vegas.
+By 1967, she was married to actor and photographer John Derek, and on New Year's Eve of that year, John recruited Linda to operate one of his cameras after he had been hired by daredevil Evel Knievel to film his motorcycle jump of the fountains at Caesar's Palace in Las Vegas.
 Evans was the one to capture the iconic images of Evel Knievel's devastating crash as the jump failed–he was in a coma for 29 days as a result.

-Evans's huge break came with her role as Krystle Carrington in Aaron Spelling's 1980s ABC prime time soap opera "Dynasty", alongside actress Joan Collins and actor John Forsythe.
+Her huge break came with her role as Krystle Carrington in Aaron Spelling's 1980s ABC prime-time soap opera "Dynasty," alongside actress Joan Collins and actor John Forsythe.
 The series was credited with the first television onscreen 'cat fights' between characters as she and Joan Collins' character, Alexis Carrington, battled it out—to the delight of "Dynasty"'s audience.
 The show was said to be the answer to CBS's hit series "Dallas."
 For the 1984-1985 season, "Dynasty" was the number one show on American TV.
 Evans won a Golden Globe for her role in 1991 and was subsequently nominated every year for the remainder of the show.
 She also won 5 People's Choice Awards and a Soap Opera Digest Award for Outstanding Lead Actress two years in a row, in 1984 and 1985.
 Evans left "Dynasty" in 1989, four months before the series came to an end.

 Linda Evans Net Worth